xorxornop/RingBuffer/README.md

 How to use it
 -------------

-Buffer is available through use of RingBuffer or RingBufferStream.
+Buffer is available through use of SequentialRingBuffer/ConcurrentRingBuffer, or RingBufferStream.
 It supports overwriting instead of throwing exceptions when capacity is filled, for use-cases such as multimedia streaming.

 Asynchronous I/O from streams is supported to boost performance.
 When compiled with the #INCLUDE_UNSAFE compiler directive (easily accessible through ReleaseWithUnsafe build configuration), high-performance copying is available.
 As an fallback from this, Buffer.BlockCopy is used to accelerate copying of data.
 The extension methods that enable this are public-scoped, so they can be used outside of RingByteBuffer.

-RingBuffer methods:
+SequentialRingBuffer/ConcurrentRingBuffer (derived from RingBuffer abstract class) methods:

 +  	ctor: (int capacity, bool allowOverwrite = false) , (int capacity, byte[] buffer, bool allowOverwrite = false)
 + 	Put : (byte input) , (byte[] buffer) , (byte[] buffer, int offset, int count)